On the origin of counterrotating stellar disks in TNG50. I: Formation channels for CRDs

 Extended CRDs are the minority in our TNG50 sample.
 By definition, these systems have $R_{95}^{\rm CRD}/R_{\rm opt} > 0.5$, indicating that their counterrotating stellar disks extend beyond half the optical radius of the host galaxy.
 Among the 26 identified CRDs, only five meet this criterion.
-All five of these are predominantly of in-situ origin and are marked with orange circle symbols in Fig. \ref{fig:classificationtypes} and \ref{fig:ages_CRDs} (see also Fig. \ref{fig:CRDs_all_appendix} and \ref{fig:CRDs_CRD_appendix}).
+All five of these are predominantly of in situ origin and are marked with orange circle symbols in Fig. \ref{fig:classificationtypes} and \ref{fig:ages_CRDs} (see also Fig. \ref{fig:CRDs_all_appendix} and \ref{fig:CRDs_CRD_appendix}).

-The extended in-situ CRDs, CR-0, CR-3, CR-5, CR-10, and CR-17, formed the bulk of their counterrotating stars within the main galaxy, with relatively low ex-situ stellar mass fractions.
-Specifically, CR-0, CR-3, CR-5, and CR-10 each have approximately $11 -17\%$ of their CRD stellar mass contributed by satellites, while CR-17 is almost entirely in-situ, with less than $2\%$ ex-situ material.
-Despite their in-situ dominance, all five systems show clear signs that interactions played a pivotal role in their formation, either by supplying retrograde gas or perturbing the host.
+The extended in situ CRDs, CR-0, CR-3, CR-5, CR-10, and CR-17, formed the bulk of their counterrotating stars within the main galaxy, with relatively low ex situ stellar mass fractions.
+Specifically, approximately $11 -17\%$ of the CRD stellar mass of CR-0, CR-3, CR-5, and CR-10 was contributed by satellites, while CR-17 is almost entirely in situ, with less than $2\%$ of ex situ material.
+Despite their in situ dominance, all five systems show clear signs that interactions played a pivotal role in their formation, either by supplying retrograde gas or perturbing the host.
 As illustrated in Fig. \ref{fig:ages_CRDs}, which traces the stellar age distributions and merger events for each CRD, these galaxies experienced one or more significant interactions around the epoch of their main counterrotating star formation.
 Notably, and in contrast to the majority of CRDs in our sample, the stellar distribution in these five systems is significantly extended.